-El 20 de Noviembre is located 11.3 km northeast from Xpujil the capital of Calakmul, and the middle point in the road that connects the cities of Escárcega and Chetumal.
+El 20 de Noviembre is located 11.3 km southeast from Xpujil the capital of Calakmul, and the middle point in the road that connects the cities of Escárcega and Chetumal.
 It is located 26 km from the border that divides the states of Campeche and Quintana Roo.

 The prevailing weather is warm temperate subhumid with rains in summer.

 In the neighboring land near Escárcega, the main weather is a (wi) warm temperate subhumid with rains in summer on average humidity, covering 72 per cent of the region’s area.
 Followed by the northern border, with a(wo) warm subhumid with rains in summer and lower humidity, this weather occurs on 16 per cent of the region’s area.
 The region’s surface left is characterized by being a(w2) warm subhumid.